citusdata/citus_docs/reference/sql_workarounds.rst

   LOCATION:  DistributedTableCacheEntry, metadata_cache.c:711
   */

-Although you can't join such tables directly, by wrapping the local table in a subquery or CTE you can make Citus' recursive query planner copy the local table to a temporary table on worker nodes.
+Although you can't join such tables directly, by wrapping the local table in a subquery or CTE you can make Citus' recursive query planner copy the local table data to worker nodes.
 By colocating the data this allows the query to proceed.

 .. code-block:: sql